Nike-Inc/gimme-aws-creds/README.md

 `gimme-aws-creds --action-list-roles` will print all available roles to STDOUT without retrieving their credentials.

+### Credential expiration time

+Writing to the AWS credentials file will include the `x_security_token_expires` value in RFC3339 format.
+This allows tools to validate if the credentials are expiring or are expiring soon and warn the user or trigger a refresh.

 ### Generate credentials as json

 `gimme-aws-creds -o json` will print out credentials in JSON format - 1 entry per line